Palindromicity of the numerator of a statistical generating function: Further observations regarding

 The following symmetric difference identity is proved in~\cite{LaHaye}*{eqn.~(26)}:

 where as usual $2^{[n]}$ denotes the power set of $[n]$.
 This is the sequence A002699 in the OEIS, which also gives an alternative formula $S(n) = \sum_{k=1}^n k \binom{2n}{k}$.
-Evidence suggests that this sequence (offset by 1) gives the sum of the coefficients of $N_n(t)$.
-Below are results for the first few values of $n$:
+The following fact has now been proved by~\cite{Ding} since our conjecture in an early draft of this note; we remain interested, however, in finding a bijective proof of some kind, since it seems that the symmetric differences on each side can hardly be coincidental.